jeromecho/Kuro-no-Library/README.md

 EDIT:

-- This branch has been refactored to use class.
+- Branch has been refactored to use class.

 ## Images